iterative/dvc.org/static/docs/commands-reference/push.md

 Dvcfile
 ```

-Imagine the local cache has been modified such that the data files in some of
+Imagine the project's cache has been modified such that the data files in some
-these stages should be uploaded to remote storage.
+of these stages should be uploaded to remote storage.

 ```dvc
 $ dvc status --cloud